PranitPatil03/z/docs/README.md

 - Every entity must be tenant-scoped and permission-checked server-side.

 ## Reading Order
+1. Read [08-backend-frontend-build-handbook.md](08-backend-frontend-build-handbook.md) for the current execution flow across backend and frontend teams.
+2. Read [09-api-integration-reference.md](09-api-integration-reference.md) for the current route and contract integration map.
-1. Read feature set to understand what to build.
+3. Read feature set to understand what to build.
-2. Read architecture design to understand how to build it safely.
+4. Read architecture design to understand how to build it safely.
-3. Read implementation blueprint to understand the exact tools and delivery path.
+5. Read implementation blueprint to understand the exact tools and delivery path.